Fazlur Rahman Khan: Shear wall frame interaction system

 Khan developed the shear wall frame interaction system for mid high-rise buildings.
 This structural system uses combinations of shear walls and frames designed to resist lateral forces.
 The first building to use this structural system was the 35-stories Brunswick Building.
 The Brunswick building was completed in 1965 and became the tallest reinforced concrete structure of its time.
-The structural system of Brunswick Building consists of a concrete shear wall core surrounded by an outer concrete frame of columns and spandrels.
+The structural system of the Brunswick Building consists of a concrete shear wall core surrounded by an outer concrete frame of columns and spandrels.
 Apartment buildings up to 70 stories high have successfully used this concept.

 Legacy

-Khan's seminal work of developing tall building structural systems are still used today as the starting point when considering design options for tall buildings.
-Tube structures have since been used in many skyscrapers, including the construction of the World Trade Center, Aon Center, Petronas Towers, Jin Mao Building, Bank of China Tower and most other buildings in excess of 40 stories constructed since the 1960s.
+Khan's seminal work on developing tall building structural systems is still used today as the starting point when considering design options for tall buildings.
+Tube structures have since been used in many skyscrapers, including the construction of the World Trade Center, Aon Center, Petronas Towers, Jin Mao Building, Bank of China Tower, and most other buildings in excess of 40 stories constructed since the 1960s.
 The strong influence of tube structure design is also evident in the world's current tallest skyscraper, the Burj Khalifa in Dubai.
 According to Stephen Bayley of The Daily Telegraph:

 Khan invented a new way of building tall. ...
 So Fazlur Khan created the unconventional skyscraper.
 Reversing the logic of the steel frame, he decided that the building's external envelope could – given enough trussing, framing and bracing – be the structure itself.
 This made buildings even lighter.
 The "bundled tube" meant buildings no longer need be boxlike in appearance: they could become sculpture.
 Khan's amazing insight – he was name-checked by Obama in his Cairo University speech last year – changed both the economics and the morphology of supertall buildings.
 And it made Burj Khalifa possible: proportionately, Burj employs perhaps half the steel that conservatively supports the Empire State Building. ...
 Burj Khalifa is the ultimate expression of his audacious, lightweight design philosophy.

 Life cycle civil engineering

-Khan and Mark Fintel conceived ideas of shock absorbing soft-stories, for protecting structures from abnormal loading, particularly strong earthquakes, over a long period of time.
+Khan and Mark Fintel conceived ideas of shock absorbing soft-stories for protecting structures from abnormal loading, particularly strong earthquakes, over a long period of time.
 This concept was a precursor to modern seismic isolation systems.
-The structures are designed to behave naturally during earthquakes where traditional concepts of material ductility are replaced by mechanisms that allow for movement during ground shaking while protecting material elasticity.
+The structures are designed to behave naturally during earthquakes, where traditional concepts of material ductility are replaced by mechanisms that allow for movement during ground shaking while protecting material elasticity.

 The IALCCE established the Fazlur R. Khan Life-Cycle Civil Engineering Medal.